 - Olive: A dark, earthy, subdued shade.

 Green means go.
-We see this at traffic lights and even in the Hollywood film industry, where the term “greenlight” means that a creative project has been given the go-ahead.
+Traffic lights turn green when cars should pass.
+Hollywood “greenlights” projects for production.
 We also see this in the United States immigration process.
 A “green card” is what immigrants receive when they have permission to permanently stay in the country.

-Ireland is commonly known as the Emerald Isle because its countryside is very green due to lots of rain.
-American country singer, Johnny Cash, even has a song about the lush landscapes of Ireland entitled “Forty Shades of Green.”
-In Irish and English folklore, green is often associated with magical beings.
-For example, the Irish leprechaun is commonly portrayed in a green suit.
+Green symbolized magical beings in Irish and English folklore.
+For example, the Irish leprechaun wears a green suit.
 Legend has it that leprechauns pinch those who aren’t wearing green on St. Patrick’s Day, an Irish holiday that celebrates their foremost patron saint.

-The traditional color of Islam, green is associated with paradise in the Qur’an.
+Green is the traditional color of Islam, and is associated with paradise in the Qur’an.
 This holy text states that the people of paradise wear green and sit upon green cushions.
-Green is also said to be the favorite color of the Prophet Muhammad, and the color in which he was buried.
+Green is also said to be the favorite color of the Prophet Muhammad and the color in which he was buried.

 - Cerulean: A range of colors that includes teal, sky-blue, azure, and deep cyan.
 The name comes from the Latin word caeruleum, which means “sky” or “heavens.”

 - Indigo: Deep rich blue, close to the blue shade on the color wheel, named after the ancient dye.